growthcharts/brokenstick/cran-comments.md

 cran-comments
 ================

-## Submission 1 to CRAN
+## Submission to CRAN

--   `brokenstick 2.2.0` incorporates various updates and fixes.
+-   `brokenstick 2.3.0` incorporates various updates and fixes.
 See NEWS.md for an overview.
+-   The version also updates the roxygen2 version

 ## Test environments

--   local OS X, 12.4, R 4.2.1
+-   local OS X, 12.5.1, R 4.2.1
 -   win-builder, using `devtools::check_win_devel()`
 -   rhub